Ultimate Girl’s Guide to Guatemala Travel!

 Just two girls paddle-boarding on Lake Atitlan in Guatemala…

 I didn’t meet very many Americans during my travels in Guatemala.
 I think they’re either scared off by reports of violence, or even more simply: it’s just not on their radar.
-And yet, it’s a short flight from the States (about 4-5 hours) & so FULL of amazing adventures ~ I finally feel compelled to reveal some of Guatemala’s secrets: because there is SO much to discover there.
+Yet it’s a short flight from the States (about 4-5 hours) & FULL of amazing adventures ~ I feel compelled to reveal some of Guatemala’s secrets: because there is SO much to discover there.

 Ultimate Girl's Guide to Guatemala Travel, Girl Who Travels the World